zacharielacombe/EPITECH-WORKSOP-Chat-Box-in-C/README.md

 # Chat-Box-in-C
 Hello everyone here is a little workshop about network programming in C. You will realise a simple non-local chat box using select.

-💡If you don't understand anything about select dont forget to ask one of the manager of the workshop
+💡 If you don't understand anything about select dont forget to ask one of the manager of the workshop

 # Prerequisit